 Why the Rule Changes Real Estate Workflows

-Under the new residential real estate reporting rule, certain professionals involved in real estate closings must report beneficial ownership information when residential real property is transferred through legal entities or trusts in non-financed deals.
+Under the new regulations, specific professionals involved in real estate closings must report beneficial ownership information when properties transfer through legal entities or trusts without traditional financing.
+This regulatory shift fundamentally alters how closing agents process these transactions across the United States.

 In Georgia, where entity-based purchases are common, this creates a more formal layer of Georgia real estate compliance.
 Title companies, legal counsel, and settlement agents now need clearer processes for collecting ownership data, reviewing documentation, and coordinating filings tied to reportable transfers and any given reportable transfer.